-Aging, pregnancy, and weight fluctuations can lead to stretched, separated, and weakened stomach muscles.
+Aging, pregnancy, and weight fluctuations can lead to stretched, separated, and weakened abdominal muscles.
 Loose muscles often cause the abdomen to protrude, and repairing the damaged tissues is virtually impossible through diet and exercise alone.
 Tummy tuck surgery can repair and tighten the abdominal muscles to enhance a patient’s physique.

 Reduced Stretch Marks

 Childbearing and weight gain are nearly always accompanied by stretch marks due to expansion and poor skin elasticity.
 Stretch marks that appear on the skin of the lower abdomen can be reduced or eliminated when excess skin is neatly trimmed away during a tummy tuck procedure.

 Patients who have achieved a healthy, stable weight are often left with residual fat deposits around the stomach.
 Fat in this region is almost impossible to target with diet and exercise alone, which can become frustrating to many patients.
 Liposuction can be performed during tummy tuck surgery to remove excess, stubborn fat.

 Your Tummy Tuck Journey

 Anesthesia is administered to patients for a safe and comfortable procedure.
 Both intravenous (IV) sedation and general anesthesia are available, depending on your goals and preferences.

 Incisions are made horizontally across the abdomen along the pubic region and around the belly button.
 The length of your incision will be determined based on your desired outcome and amount of fat and skin being removed.
 The skin is lifted to allow access to the fat for removal and muscles for repositioning.
 An additional incision may be created to remove excess skin from the upper abdominal area.

 Skin is then pulled taut and closed with stitches.
 As the patient heals and swelling dissipates, the outcome of the tummy tuck will become more evident.